 If property was purchased entirely with funds brought into India through banking channels

 If you bought a property using external funds that were either directly transferred to seller’s account or were transferred to your own NRE/FCNR account first and then paid to seller through issue of a cheque / wire transfer / NEFT / RTGS from this account) or through funds already available in NRE/FCNR accounts, the entire principal amount can be repatriated without any restrictions for a maximum of 2 residential properties and an unlimited number of commercial properties in the lifetime of the NRI.

-MINOR RESTRICTION : Incase of residential property, while unrestricted repatriation of principal is allowed only for first 2 properties purchased and sold by an NRI in his lifetime, you can still repatriate sale proceeds of 3rd & subsequent residential properties, but with a limit of USD 1 Million (approx Rs.7 crores) per financial year per person.
+After 3rd Property : Incase of residential property, while unrestricted repatriation of principal is allowed only for first 2 properties purchased and sold by an NRI in his lifetime, you can still repatriate sale proceeds of 3rd & subsequent residential properties, but with a limit of USD 1 Million (approx Rs.7 crores) per financial year per person.

 There is no cap on total amount you can repatriate over the years, this is only an annual limit and is explained in more details further below.